Installation Guide

 A tarball is like a ZIP file.
 It is a single file with many files inside it.
 Like a ZIP file, it has to be extracted before you can use the files in them.

 Second, we need to extract it.
-You can either use your mouse to right-click on the Tarball file and select ‘Extract here’ or you can use the terminal if you are more comfortable with that.
+You can either use your mouse to right-click on the tarball file and select ‘Extract here’ or you can use the terminal if you are more comfortable with that.

 Here is the command to extract the files via the terminal, be sure you are in the same folder as the tarball: